Christopher Lunz: Meeting William Westerman

 While living in Sylva, Lunz became acquainted with 23-year-old William Timothy Eugene Westerman, a waiter who worked at a Huddle House in Dillsboro.
 He allowed Westerman to live at his home, with the younger viewing Lunz as a sort of "father figure".

-In early 2003, Lunz's mother passed away, due to which all of the family's wealth - amounting to $394,494 - was passed onto his father.
+In early 2003, Lunz's mother died, due to which all of the family's wealth - amounting to $394,494 - was passed onto his father.
 Upon learning of this, Lunz began concocting a plan to kill his father so he could inherit the money.

 Patricide

 On March 8, 2003, Christopher and Westerman traveled to David Lunz's home in Palm Harbor, Florida.
 After exchanging some pleasantries, Christopher said that he had a present for him and went to the kitchen, where he took a sawed-off shotgun out of a backpack.
 He then assaulted his father, hitting him in the head with the butt of the gun.
 Christopher then tossed the gun to Westerman and ordered him to shoot David.

 Westerman complied, taking a pillow to soften the noise from the shotgun's muzzle, whereupon he shot and killed David at point-blank range.
 The shotgun recoiled and hit him in the forehead, leaving a noticeable bruise.
 The pair then stole several items from the house, including a Smith & Wesson .38/44 revolver and a gold Fendi watch.
 Christopher later gave the watch as a gift to Westerman for completing his GED, and the revolver was thrown into the Cedar Cliff Lake.